alekseyl/mini-apivore/README.md

     end
    #------- DEFINE CLASS SPECIFIC NAMED ROUTE HELPERS DONE -----------
    #
-   # failure need a proper stackframe and a context around:
+   # failure need a proper stack frame and a context around:
    def prepare_error_backtrace
      # it will deliver something like this:
      #"/app/test/helpers/base_routes_helpers.rb:57:in `__create_card'",